 Non-throbbing tight/pressure band, fluctuates from hour to hour, day to day

-Which specific examinations would you consider, and why?
+Which specific clinical assessments would you consider, and why?

 Papilloedema is a red flag and requires urgent investigation via CT/MRI (tumour probability >1%).